ybonda/go-http/README.md

-# Simple http service example in golang
+# Simple http service example in Go

 ## Build and run